 I know, it’s harsh!
 Welcome to the business world!
 If you reinvest your profits in the early days of your business, you’re cultivating the growth of your business and before you know it it will be self-sustaining.

-It has never been easy to hire-out the things you suck at to experts that can do the tasks in minutes, all without hiring them as full time employees.
-Such is the case in the era that we now live in – thanks to the internet and the many service and freelance marketplaces that abounds it.
+It has never been easy to hire-out the things you suck at to experts that can do the tasks in minutes, all without hiring them as full-time employees.
+Such is the case in the era that we now live in – thanks to the internet and the many services and freelance marketplaces that abound it.

 Once your business gets to a certain point where it starts bringing in some profits, you’ll have the necessary budget to pay for labor to improve your business further that saves you time so you can focus on doing things that you’re good at.

 While everything can be learned, there are just things that we naturally suck at so instead of trying to learn them and wasting time with trial and error, hire them out and be done with them!

 Suck at writing?
 Go to sites like TextBroker or Iwriter.